Mohammed-Aabid-Shaikh/CODSOFT/README.md

 # Mobile App SignUp Flow

-This project showcases a **Mobile App SignUp Flow** designed in [Figma](https://www.figma.com).
-It demonstrates a clean and intuitive user experience for user registration.
+This project was created as part of my internship with **CODSOFT**.
+It showcases a professional **Mobile App SignUp Flow** designed using [Figma](https://www.figma.com).
+The design reflects a clean and intuitive user experience tailored for seamless user registration.

 ---